SingleDevOps/justeatassessment/README.md

 With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app:

 **You need to connect you android/iOS Device to the computer, or your computer must have android/iOS emulator to run the following commands.**

-**If you don't want to compile and run, simply download the**

-> just-eat-assessment.apk

-**and install it on your phone.**

 ***(I do not have a Mac computer to compile the iOS version)***

 ### Android